 X10 Enable will allow user to send X10RF commands through TTL port7 and TTL port8.
-Those two ports will not be able to participate any other function, once X10 is enabled.
+Those two ports will not be able to perform any other function, once X10 is enabled.

-Counter Enable /Frequency Measuurement Enable/TTL Input Enable are radio buttons that you can only select one of them.
+Counter Enable /Frequency Measurement Enable/TTL Input Enable are radio buttons that you can only select one of them.
 Those functions sharing the same TTL1 input.
 Please note the Counter is triggered at rising edge after the falling edge.
 If your counting source TTL level was zero from start with, you may miss count by 1.
+Frequency measurement is up to 2MHz.